Lituchy/nrpyunittesting/UnitTesting/README.md

 ### Motivation:

 What is the purpose of unit testing, and why should you do it?
-To begin thinking about that, consider what subtleties can occur with your code that are almost unnoticeable to the eye, but wind up giving you a very incorrect result.
+To begin thinking about that, consider what subtleties can occur within your code that are almost unnoticeable to the eye, but wind up giving you a very incorrect result.
 You could make a small optimization, and observe that nothing changes about your result.
-However, maybe the optimization you made only works on Python 3 and not Python 2, or it changes a value by some tiny amount -- too small to be obviously noticeable, but enough to make a difference.
+However, maybe the optimization you made only works on Python 3 and not Python 2, or it changes a value by some tiny amount -- too small to be obviously noticeable, but enough to make a difference in succeeding calculations.

 This is where unit testing comes in.
 By initially calculating values for the globals of your modules in a **trusted** version of your code and storing those values in a dictionary, you can then easily check if something stopped working by comparing your newly calculated values to the ones you've stored.
-On the frontend, there are four modules essential to get your unit tests up and running: `trusted_values_dict`, `functions_and_globals`, `run_test`, and your testing module (which we'll simply reference as `Your_Test_File`).
-The usage of each of these modules is outlined in the  **Interactive Modules** section.
+On the frontend, there are four modules essential to get your unit tests up and running: `trusted_values_dict`, `functions_and_globals`, `run_test`, and your testing module (which will simply be referred to as `NRPyUnitTests_File`).
+The usage of each of these modules is outlined in the  [Interactive](#Interactive Modules:) section.
 There is also some important prerequisite knowledge that may be helpful to grasp before beginning your testing.
-There are many functions at play in the backend as well, all of which will be described in detail below in the **Functions** section.
-Mastery of these functions may not be essential to get your tests up-and-running, but some basic understanding of these modules with undoubtedly streamline the testing process and how to potentially create your own, different types of tests.
+There are many functions at play in the backend as well, all of which will be described in detail below in the [Functions](#Functions:) section.
+Mastery of these functions may not be essential to get your tests up-and-running, but some basic understanding of these modules with undoubtedly streamline the testing process and potentially creating your own, different types of tests.

 An important caveat is that the unit testing does not test the **correctness** of your code or your variables.
-The unit tests function as a protective measure to ensure that nothing was broken; it gets its values by running _your_ code, so if something starts out incorrect, it will be stored as incorrect in the system.
-There are measures against this, but it relies on the user's knowledge of what versions of their code are correct.
+The unit tests function as a protective measure to ensure that nothing was broken in different versions of your code; it gets its values by running _your_ code, so if something starts out incorrect, it will be stored as incorrect in the system.
+There are measures against this negative result, but it relies on the user's knowledge of what versions of their code are correct.

 ### Important Prerequisite Knowledge: